Facebook Pixel

 • Wind Chill: -48 degrees

-The coldest game in NFL history belongs to the “Ice Bowl,” a game played between the Dallas Cowboys and Green Bay Packers way back in 1967.
+This game was played between the Dallas Cowboys and Packers back in 1967.
 It was a crisp -13 degrees Fahrenheit, while the wind chill made it feel like -48 degrees.
-The day prior, it was 20 degrees, making it a 33-degree swing.
+The day before, it was 20 degrees, making it a 33-degree swing.

 Neither team anticipated the cold temperatures, but both fought on, as did the 50,861 reported fans in the stands.
 On what was a frozen playing surface, the Packers beat out the Cowboys 21-17 for their third consecutive championship.